galeoconsulting/atlassian-rest-cli/README.md

 ##Alternatives
 * [Python CLI for JIRA](https://plugins.atlassian.com/plugin/details/16346) - basically cli interface to JIRA SOAP interface;
-* [Jira Scripting Suite](https://plugins.atlassian.com/plugin/details/16346) - provides a convenient way to put custom conditions, validators and post-functions into workflow in a form of
+* [Jira Scripting Suite](https://plugins.atlassian.com/plugin/details/16346) - provides a convenient way to put custom conditions, validators and post-functions into workflow in a form of Jython scripts..
-Jython scripts..
+* [Script Runner](https://plugins.atlassian.com/plugin/details/6820) - provide ability to script (JSR-223 capable) workflow validators,
-* [Script Runner](https://plugins.atlassian.com/plugin/details/6820) - provide ability to script (JSR-223 capable) workflow validators, conditions, etc..
+conditions, etc..

 What's wrong with?
 Actually - nothing.
 They are great pieces of software and they excellently do they should do - extend JIRA functionality and provide possibility to easily extend workflows (Jira Scripting Suite, Script Runner) w/o need to restart Jira server, or provide access to built-in remote access (Python CLI for JIRA).
-The thing I've missed here - is to play with Jira API in the realtime, see what's inside of teddy bear looks like (latvian: kas lācītim vēderā) and the ability to use the same approach to automate certain operations.
+The thing I've missed here - is to play with Jira API in the realtime, see what's inside of teddy bear looks like and the ability to use the same approach to automate certain operations (e.g. configuration deployment).

 ##How could I use it?
 When working with it I have several use-cases in mind:
-Use it as console-tool to script and automate certain configuration changes (local development; staging etc development rollout)
+Use it as console-tool to script and automate certain configuration changes (local development; staging etc development deployment)
 Use it as a tool to play with JIRA system API at realtime (local development needs) I would really appreciate if you will think out other use-cases and will report them back to me.
 So do it :)